 For students interested in forensic anthropology and the forensic sciences, I believe that early engagement in hands-on experiences in real-world settings, including fieldwork, laboratory analysis, and research are the best ways to identify their strengths and shape a path forward.
 To provide this to my students, I work to maintain a complementary system of teaching, research, and casework that is conducive to memorable classroom experiences, professional development, and integrated relationships with local communities.

 The core of my teaching experience consists of courses related to forensic anthropology and the medicolegal system, including forensic anthropology, outdoor scene processing, medicolegal investigation and intro to CSI.
 In these courses, I use many case studies and examples from my own research to reinforce concepts from the readings and discuss the realities of working in the field and laboratory.
 Rather than focusing on memorization, I emphasize higher order skills, such as applying, analyzing, and evaluating, as ways to better remember and understand information.
-For example, when teaching how to search for human remains, I use an activity in which small groups of students develop realistic search plans based on a series of randomly assigned variables (e.g., focus of search, manpower, terrain, vegetation, search area size, available resources).
-The scenarios and search plan are presented to the class and discussed.
-This exercise generates increased engagement and more meaningful understanding of the material as compared to a lecture about the same material.
-Similar exercises involving real-world scenarios, teamwork, and group discussion work well for many levels of students and professionals.